Spinel: Why We Love It

 In addition to color, spinel has other special characteristics.
 In rare cases, spinel may exhibit phenomena.
 Star and color-change spinels are highly prized by gemstone collectors.
 Stars may have four or six rays, depending upon the orientation of the cut.

 Everyone Loves Spinel

 "For years, I've done an informal survey, asking gem dealers, 'What's your favorite gemstone?'.
-People ask me that all the time, and I ask others--everyone wants to know what the experts' favorites are," Boyle says.
+People ask me all the time, and I ask others--everyone wants to know what the experts' favorites are," Boyle says.
 "The results of my unofficial survey--of experts, gem connoisseurs, world-class gem dealers, whatever you want to call them--they all say spinel is their favorite gemstone."

-Spinel In History
+Spinel in History